Kidoz-SDK/kidoz-mobile-sdk/README.md

 - [ironSource]()
 - [Applovin Max]()

-and Kidoz SDK as the sole monetization platform:
+and Kidoz SDK as a sole monetization platform:
 - [Kidoz Direct]()

 # Prerequisites